-Mark makes his pots with regional clays and glaze materials, and fires them in one of two very large wood burning kilns, and on rare occasions in a large gas kiln.
+Mark makes his pots with regional clays and glaze materials, and usually fires them in one of two very large wood burning kilns.
+On rare occasions he fires pots in a large gas kiln.
 All the pots made at the pottery are identified by maker, kiln, and a chronological time line.

 Mark was awarded a United States Artist Fellowship in 2015 for contributions to the creative landscape and arts ecosystems of the county, and was a finalist for the 2015 Balvenie Rare Craft Award for contributions to the maintenance and revival of traditional or rare craft techniques.
 In 2014 he was awarded a Voulkos Fellowship at the Archie Bray Foundation for the Ceramic Arts in Helena, MT, for his outstanding contributions to the ceramic arts.

 A Selection of Pots From Our Online Store

 – Henry Glassie, eminent folklorist, Professor Emeritus at the University of Indiana